-The 9 Rules of Virtual Meeting Etiquette Every Professional Should Know
+The 9 Rules of Virtual Meeting Etiquette Every Professional Should Know and Practice

 As COVID-19 continues to spread, few industries remain untouched, and virtual meetings have become a vital part of how modern businesses maintain productivity and continuity.
 They are an easy, cost-effective way to align multiple offices, keep remote employees engaged, and work with clients and vendors.
 Everyone should know the nine rules of virtual meeting etiquette.